 Scientists from the Exotic Surfaces group at TU Graz’s Institute of Experimental Physics joined forces with counterparts from the Cavendish Laboratory at the University of Cambridge, the University of Surrey, and Aarhus University.

-In collaboration, they developed significant advances, performing research into the water behavior on the topological insulator bismuth telluride.
+In collaboration, they developed significant advances, performing research into the water behavior of the topological insulator bismuth telluride.

 As scientists noted, “This compound could be used to build quantum computers.
 Water vapor would then be one of the environmental factors to which applications based on bismuth telluride may be exposed during operation.”

-During the study, scientists used a combination of a new technique called helium spin -echo spectroscopy and theoretical calculations.
-Helium spin- echo spectroscopy uses low-energy helium atoms, which permits the movement of isolated water molecules to be seen without disturbance.
+During the study, scientists combined a new technique called helium spin echo spectroscopy and theoretical calculations.
+Helium spin-echo spectroscopy uses low-energy helium atoms, which permits the movement of isolated water molecules to be seen without disturbance.

 Scientists observed that the water molecules behave entirely differently on bismuth telluride compared to those on conventional metals.
 They report clear evidence for repulsive interactions between water molecules, which is contrary to the expectation that attractive interactions dominate the behavior and aggregation of water on surfaces.